AQI in California Guidelines: AQI’s Impact on Schools

 By giving you real-time air quality data, these guidelines empower you to make smart decisions to protect your students and staff.

-Key Policy Changes
+Key AQI Policy Changes

 The latest AQI guidelines for schools are part of a broader effort to improve air quality across California.
 Here are some key policy changes: